 For most of human history, and in many cultures today, children

 through the night.
 Your concern is understandable, given our

 society's efforts to force independence before a child is ready.
 But

-wanting to be held at night is a perfectly normal
+wanting to be held at night is a perfectly normal and healthy desire

-were still nursing, she would be held while falling asleep, like all
+still nursing, she would be held while falling asleep, like all

 nursing babies and toddlers.
 Just because she isn't nursing doesn't

 mean that she is ready to lose the holding too!
 In fact it makes the

 security and closeness of holding that much more important.

 Non-nursing babies are inevitably held less during the day.
 And here

-is an interesting fact: nursing babies grow up to be
+is an interesting fact: nursing babies grow up to be children who have

-the extra holding.
 The following excerpt is from Dr. George Wootan's article "Breastfeeding: